top of page

 Pi (or Circular) Shawl

 Garden Path is a Pi shawl.
 I first came across the idea of a Pi shawl in Elizabeth Zimmermann’s Knitter’s Almanac: Projects for Each Month of the Year.
 In the “July” chapter she describes how to create a circular shawl following the theory of Pi.
-This means that you double the number of stitches each time you double the distance between increase rows.
+This means you double the number of stitches each time you double the distance between increase rows.
 Garden Path is made up of three different lace patterns.
 The largest and last section is worked in Beech Leaf and the previous section is worked in Purse Stitch.
 The Purse Stitch section is reminiscent of a path wandering through a beautiful wooded garden.

 Follow Me